sachin-sumologic/sumologic-documentation/docs/integrations/security-threat-detection/f5-big-ip-ltm.md

 <img src={useBaseUrl('img/integrations/security-threat-detection/F5-BIGIPLTM-Overview.png')} alt="F5 dashboards" />

 ### Threat Analysis

-**F5 - BIG-IP LTM - Threat Analysis** dashboard provides an overview of the number of threats, their geographic location, and a breakdown by source using the Threat Intel App.
-This dashboard also provides details on the severity of threats, as well as the network, user name, and country of origin.
-**F5 - BIG-IP LTM - Threat Analysis** dashboard provides an overview of the number of threats, their geographic location, and a breakdown by source using the Threat Intel App.
+The **F5 - BIG-IP LTM - Threat Analysis** dashboard provides an overview of the number of threats, their geographic location, and a breakdown by source using the Threat Intel App.
 This dashboard also provides details on the severity of threats, as well as the network, user name, and country of origin.

 Use this dashboard to:
 * Review details on potential threats and IOCs for incoming requests to F5 LTM.